Simple Guide to Reading a Seed Packet

 BAKER CREEK HEIRLOOM SEEDS

-Baker Creek offers many heirloom seeds that cannot be found at other companies.
-Their catalogue is full of beautifully written descriptions of the seed and what to expect from the plant.
-They offer some fun types of seeds that you may want to look at to have in your garden.
+Baker Creek has many heirloom seeds.
+The catalogue has beautifully written descriptions of the seed and what to expect from the plant.
+They offer some fun types of seeds that you might want to look at to grow in your garden.
 My favorite that I get from there is the Mountaineer White-Half Runner green bean.
 We eat green beans at almost every meal.

 SEED SAVERS EXCHANGE

-Seed Savers is a non-profit company that specializes in preserving heirloom seeds that were brought with families when they immigrated into the United States and well as traditional varieties grown by the American Indians, Amish and Mennonites from across North America.
-Their seeds can be purchased at many retailers.
+Seed Savers can be purchased at many retailers.
+They’re a non-profit company that specializes in preserving seeds brought with families from other countries.
+They also have traditional varieties grown by the American Indians, Amish and Mennonites from across North America.

 SOUTHERN EXPOSURE SEED EXCHANGE

-They offer varieties that are known to grow well from the Mid-Atlantic to the Southeastern area.
+Offers varieties known to grow well from the Mid-Atlantic to the Southeastern area.
 They have over 600 varieties from vegetables, herbs, flowers, grains and cover crops.
-They offer a free catalogue on their site too.
+A free catalogue is offered on their site too.

-Organic – Seeds have not been genetically modified and have been grown in organic soil with regards to fertilizer and pesticides.
+Organic – Seeds that haven’t been genetically modified.
+Organic seeds are grown in organic soil with regards to fertilizer and pesticides.
 It has been certified by the USDA standards and indicates that it is a non-GMO.

-Heirloom – Seeds that have been produced in open-pollinated plants that have been proven to reproduce themselves naturally.
+Heirloom – Seeds produced in open-pollinated plants and have been proven to reproduce themselves naturally.
 Seeds can be saved and replanted and will reproduce themselves true.

 GMO – Genetically Modified Organism.
 The seed’s DNA has been altered to perform in a way that it would never have grown in nature.
 This seed will not reproduce.

-Determinate – A plant that will stop growing once it reaches a certain height. (tomatoes that grow to 3-4 feet and then bush out)
+Determinate – A plant that grows to a certain size and stops. (various breeds of tomatoes grow to 3-4 feet and bush out)

-Indeterminate – A vining type plant that continues to grow until it is killed by frost. (some tomatoes varieties continue to grow to 6-8 feet or more – they need trellised) I learned the hard way this past summer.
-I purchased a Beef Steak tomato plant to have “slicing” tomatoes to eat.
+Indeterminate – A vining type plant that continues to grow until killed by frost. (some tomatoes varieties continue to grow to 6-8 feet or more – they need trellised) Last summer I purchased a Beef Steak tomato for a “slicing” tomato.
 It took over the bed it was in and killed 2 pepper plants.
 Needless to say, it wasn’t trellised.

-Once the decision has been made as to what to purchase, what in the world do all the information on the packet mean?
+After the decision has been made as to what to purchase, what in the world does all the information on the packet mean?
 How do you read the seed packet so that you know how much you need and how to plant it.

 Seed Packet Front

-The front side of the seed packet will have different pieces of information on it but MOST seed packets will for sure contain the following:
+Different companies will have different information on their seed packets.
+Seed packets contain the following: